signalfx/gdi-specification/specification/repository.md

 # Repository

-Every GDI project repository MUST adhere to the following specification before it can release a GA (`1.0.0`) release.
-GDI projects MUST submit a GitHub issue on the GDI specification using the `Project GA approval` type.
-Until the approval is granted, GDI projects MUST NOT cut a GA release.
+Every GDI repository MUST adhere to the following specification before it can release a GA (`1.0.0`) release.
+GDI repositories MUST submit a GitHub issue on the GDI specification using the `Repository GA approval` type.
+Until the approval is granted, GDI repositories MUST NOT cut a GA release.

 ## Required Configuration